mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.1/repo-setup/index.md

 log](https://github.com/your-user/cicd-hello-world/commits/master) you can see that the latest commit now shows a green checkmark, too. -->

-#### Push to a private docker registry
+#### Push to a private Docker registry

-If you want to push docker images to a private docker registry as part of your pipeline, say to `https://docker-registry.local/`, with service account `team-1`, you can execute the following command:
+If you want to push Docker images to a private Docker registry as part of your pipeline, say to `https://docker-registry.local/`, with service account `team-1`, you can execute the following command:

 ```sh